NethermindEth/Forta-Agents/GMX-Bots/Large-Open-and-Increase-Positions/README.md

 ## Alerts

 - GMX-1-1
-  - Fired when a newly open position is large
+  - Fired when a newly open position size is large
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains: